JulyMaker/AdventOfCode/2024/Answers.md

 Your puzzle answer was 6423258376982.

 Day 10<br>
-Your puzzle answer was .<br>
+Your puzzle answer was 501.<br>
-Your puzzle answer was .
+Your puzzle answer was 1017.

 Day 11<br>
 Your puzzle answer was .<br>